Your rights if your easyJet Gatwick flight this summer is cancelled

 As mentioned above, if easyJet has no availability on the original day booked to fly, it must buy the traveller a ticket on any other airline that has space available.

-If the passenger chooses to accept the change, then under European air passengers’ rights rules easyJet must also pay for any additonal accommodation costs as well as meals taken while waiting to depart.
+If the passenger chooses to accept the change, then under European air passengers’ rights rules easyJet must also pay for any additional accommodation costs as well as meals taken while waiting to depart.

 What do travel industry leaders say?